Zero-rated VAT: Everything you need to know

 • How much you can reclaim

-To make sure that you meet the conditions for the reduced rate of VAT, consult HMRC’s website and read their guidance, called a VAT notice, on your specific industry.
+To make sure that you meet the conditions for zero-rated VAT, consult HMRC’s website and read their guidance, called a VAT notice, on your specific industry.

 What’s the difference between zero-rated VAT and exempt items?

-A zero-rated VAT item is an item that falls within the VAT scheme but the VAT charge is 0%.
-So reclaiming VAT on zero-rated supplies is still an option if you’ve bought things necessary for your business that year.
+A zero-rated VAT item is an item that falls within the VAT scheme, but the VAT charge is 0%.
+This means reclaiming VAT on zero-rated supplies is still an option if you’ve bought things necessary for your business that year.

 This has massive implications for your cash flow and supply chain as you can claim more money back through this rate.

-Whereas when it comes to exempt items you do not have to charge VAT, but you also cannot reclaim any VAT you pay.
-You still have to record exempt items on your VAT return though.
+When it comes to exempt items, however, you do not have to charge VAT, but you also cannot reclaim any VAT you pay.
+You still have to record exempt items on your VAT return, though.

 For example, if you're a company selling equipment to blind or partially sighted people you will not charge your customers VAT.
 This makes this equipment 20% cheaper for blind or partially sighted people.
 But you may have to pay the standard rate of VAT, an extra 20%, for the materials or tools you buy to make your equipment.